syncfusion-content/install-docs/Common/Essential-Studio/System-Requirements.md

 ### Node.js

-ES6 Promise polyfill can also be installed in node.js
+ES6 Promise polyfills can also be installed in Node.js

 **To install:**